10 Things You Need to Know About Steve Hodge

 If you live in Vancouver, you might already be familiar with Steve Hodge, owner of Temper Chocolate & Pastry.
-Chocolate lovers from all around the country can experience the masterful delights of the chocolatier and pâtissier by watching him as an expert judge on Great Chocolate Showdown or helping to transform struggling bakeries on Project Bakeover.
-To get to know Steve even better, here are 10 things you need to know about him.
+Chocolate lovers from all around the country can experience the masterful delights of the chocolatier and pâtissier by watching him as an expert judge on Great Chocolate Showdown.
+To get to know Steve even better, here are 10 things you need to know about the new face to Food Network Canada.

 Steve Hodge's Sweet Start